aaronmussig/impact-of-contamination-on-taxonomy/README.md

 This repository is a work in progress and is not intended for public use.

 The current version contains all scripts required to generate the data used in the ISME18 poster, and more!

+## Data

+Data are available from Zenodo: TODO

+The data can be extracted into the expected directory structure using the script:
+`scripts/import_data_from_zenodo.py`